 An owner, operator, agent, or employee of a place of public accommodation may not refuse, withhold from, or deny any person any accommodations, advantages, facilities, or privileges of the place of public accommodation because of the person’s disability.

 The court may award the prevailing party reasonable attorney’s fees, expert witness fees, and costs.
+Compensatory damages are available under all of the state and local civil rights laws.

 All persons shall have the right to the full and equal accommodations, advantages, facilities and privileges of any place of public accommodation, resort, or amusement subject only to the conditions and limitations established by law and applicable to all persons.